exercism/clojure/docs/GENERATORS.md

 2. Uses `tests.toml` file to omit and excluded test cases
 3. Transforms the test cases (optional)
 4. Renders the test cases using the exercise's generator template
+5. Format the rendered template using [cljfmt](https://github.com/weavejester/cljfmt)
-5. Writes the rendered template to the exercise's test file
+6. Writes the formatted template to the exercise's test file

 ### Step 1: read `canonical-data.json` file